New Employee Orientation

 If you have been advised you will be performing examinations with Themis, the SBC electronic charting app you must also watch the Themis Training videos.
 Note: you must have your assigned iPad and equipment prior to beginning the videos to follow along with the lectures (total 3 hours)

-Step 5: Medical Protocol Review (2 hours)
+Step 5: Medical Protocol; P&P Manual Review

 Step 6: Clinical Practice Day (10 hours)